hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 ---
 **Idea:** Detailed balance is a useful condition to guarantee theoretical convergence.
 Most MCMC methods have transition functions that satisfy detailed balance.
 The speed at which these chains actually approach the target distribution is dependent on choices such as the proposal radius.
 ---

+## Combining transitions; Gibbs Sampling

+Cooking up a good MCMC algorithm isn't usually as simple as choosing a single transition function.
+Perhaps different regions of the parameter space are susceptible to different proposal distributions.
+Often the parameter vector has discrete components as well as continuous components, which will need to be treated separately.
+We may be in a situation in which we want to implement some combination of many transition functions $Q_1, ..., Q_n$.
+We will call a transition function that satisfies detailed balance a **valid move**.

+If $Q_1$ and $Q_2$ satisfy detailed balance, it is **not true** that the composition $Q_1 Q_2$ satifies detailed balance, as is easily checked.
+In general, an arbitrary composition of valid moves will not be

 ## Chains-within-chains